 The Tarp on the Upper Deck is...
 Festive? - via Flickr user John Lambert Pearson

 Oakland fans deserve something better than this.
-Many argue that the Coliseum will be the next park replaced, and there have been talks for a while about a New Coliseum.
-But with the Raiders potentially moving to Vegas, who knows.
-Go see the Coliseum while you still can.
-Because, honestly, "I was there" is about all you can say at this place.
+Many argue that the Coliseum will be the next park replaced, and there have been talks for a while about a new stadium in downtown Oakland at the Howard Terminal site.

 Arriving at the Coliseum